 Designed by Rev. McKay, the Spiritual Life Team Ministry provides a safe space for people to share their spiritual lives and grow in their ability and comfort with prayer.
 The Spiritual Life Team Ministry is a unique and powerful opportunity to learn to identify and share God moments and prayers with others in an entirely safe environment.
 Teams meet for one hour each month.
 The teams concentrate on developing an understanding of spiritual life both as individuals and as members of a Spiritual Life Team.
 To date, teams have been all-female, all-male, and couples.
 More mixed men and women’s teams are being planned, as well as a “praying in sign language” Spiritual Life Team.
 For more information, contact Rev. Bobbie McKay.

-Our newly-resurrected GCC Speaker’s Forum offers informative, thoughtful, and inspiring presentations by experts in their fields.
+Our popular GCC Speaker’s Forum offers informative, thoughtful, and inspiring presentations by experts in their fields.
 Presented once a month, many programs will be preceded by a community inter-generational dinner and also include an opportunity to engage in hands-on mission outreach.
-Please note that during these COVID times, there is no dinner or hands-on mission outreach component and all presentations are made via Zoom.
-Current program information and Zoom sign-ups can be found on the Ministries/News & Upcoming page:
+The spring schedule is as follows: